-- Albert Sensor: Yes. (b) (3) (B)
+- Albert Sensor: (b) (3) (B)

 (b) (3) (B)

 - Local EI-ISAC Membership: 100% of locals are members of EI-ISAC.

 - Polling Hours: 7:00am 7:00pm (MT)

 - Official Election Website: https://sos.wyo.gov/elections/

-- Voter Registration: Wyoming has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+Voter Registration: Wyoming has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
-Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
-The voter registration deadline is October 19, 2020 by mail or online, although registration is available in person during early voting and Election Day. - Vote Casting: Wyoming uses paper ballots.
+Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of

+Vote Casting: Wyoming uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
 On Election Day, vote centers will be open between 7:00am and 7:00pm (MT) across the state.